‘The Bay’ Star Patrika Darbo Has Emmy Revoked Following A ‘Submission Error’

 — Variety_TV (@Variety_TV) June 1, 2018

 Ultimately, nobody won the Emmy in the guest performance in a digital series category for the 45th Daytime Emmys.
 That means possible deserving winners were robbed of their opportunity to win this award because of paperwork errors.
-In addition to Darbo and Bassey, nominees in the category included, Mike E. Winfield from Conversations in L.A. and Chad Duell also from The Bay.
+In addition to Darbo and Bassey, nominees in the category included, Mike E. Winfield from Conversations in L.A., and Chad Duell also from The Bay.

-Darbo who is known for her longtime roles of Nancy Wesley Days of Our Lives and Shirley Spectra on The Bold and the Beautiful, also appeared multiple times in primetime on shows like Roseanne, Seinfeld, The Middle, Desperate Housewives, and Growing Pains to name just a few.
+Darbo, who is known for her longtime roles of Nancy Wesley on Days of Our Lives and Shirley Spectra on The Bold and the Beautiful, also appeared multiple times in primetime on shows like Roseanne, Seinfeld, The Middle, Desperate Housewives, and Growing Pains, to name just a few.

 In 2016, Darbo took home a Primetime Emmy in the category of Outstanding Actress in a Short Form Comedy or Drama Series for her performance in Acting Dead.
 Additionally, she received a Daytime Emmy nomination in 2000 for her work on Days of Our Lives.

-Martin took all the blame for submitting the entry improperly, but it looks like NATAS will put some fail-safes in place for next years submissions to keep this situation from occurring again.
+Martin took all the blame for submitting the entry improperly, but it looks like NATAS will put some fail-safes in place for next year’s submissions to keep this situation from occurring again.